 Alison Miller, Ph.D.

-- Research Associate Professor of Health Behavior & Health Education, School of Public Health
+- Associate Professor of Health Behavior & Health Education

 An overarching goal of Dr. Miller’s work is to apply findings from developmental science to foster positive child health and mental health outcomes.
-Dr. Miller works with children and families who are at risk for unhealthy outcomes for various reasons, including living with maternal incarceration; in poverty conditions; or in high-violence neighborhoods.
+She works with children and families who are at risk for unhealthy outcomes for various reasons, including living with maternal incarceration; in poverty; or in high-violence neighborhoods.
 For many such projects, she collaborates with community partners ranging from grassroots community-based organizations, to Head Start programs, to school systems.